syguo96/starter-hugo-academic/content/authors/admin/_index.md

 from Causal de Finetti (NeurIPS 2022) to _Do_ Finetti, from _out-of-distribution_ to _out-of-variable_ (ICLR 2023).

-The quest to understand _why machines learn_ relies on the fundamental assumption that train and test data come from i.i.d. data. **BUT** animals including humans do not perform data shuffling in our life experiences of absorbing information.
+# The quest to understand _why machines learn_ relies on the fundamental assumption that train and test data come from i.i.d. data. **BUT** animals including humans do not perform data shuffling in our life experiences of absorbing information.
 We learn in non-linear, complex, dependent ways.
 And the quest to understand learning in non-i.i.d. setting has just begun: exchangeable data offers a realistic and doable next step.
 List of recent news:

 - **2024-07-22** Off to [FAIR Meta](https://ai.meta.com/research/), NYC.
 - **2024-07-19** Invited to lecture at [Cambridge Ellis Summer School](https://www.ellis.eng.cam.ac.uk/summer-school/).
 - **2024-07-05** Received the [MPI-IS Outstanding Female Doctoral Student Prize](https://is.mpg.de/news/siyuan-guo-wins-2024-mpi-is-outstanding-female-doctoral-student-prize)!!

+I take great pleasure in (co-)mentoring a few talented and highly motivated students.
+It has been a great privilege for me to constantly learn and get inspired by them.
+Here is a list of students I am working with in time-wise order:

 {style="text-align: justify;"}